-The Author visited the Property on May 1st, May 27-29, 2015, August 19th, 2016, July 05th and November 05-08, 2019.
+The Author visited the LAB Graphite property on May 1st, May 27-29, 2015, August 19th, 2016, November 22-24, 2019, Feb 10th, 2020, and June 5th, 2021.
 The 2019 PhiSpy geophysical survey work was performed under the author's supervision.
 The geological work performed in order to verify the existing data consisted of visiting approachable graphite outcrops, drill hole and trenching locations, and other areas of historical exploration and development work on the Property.
 Large flake graphite showings located on the property were confirmed with flake size in the range of 0.5 to 2 millimetres, typically present in shear zones at the contact of gneisses and marbles where the graphite content usually ranges from 2% to 20%.
+Since the author's last visit on the Property on February 10th, 2020, a new gate has been erected by a surface land owner.

 The Timcal mine entrance gate is located on the property, just at the edge of northern claims.
 An onsite mill structure from the early 1990's, a tailing dam facility, and a historical open mining pit was confirmed during the property visit.
 Based on the size of the pit it was estimated that over 100,000 tonnes of rock were removed for processing at the mill facility.
 The existing tailing dam facility was observed to be in good condition.
-Drill hole casings and drill locations from historical exploration work were also located on the property.
+Drill hole casings and drill locations from historical exploration work were also located on the Property.